lmichel/ModelInstanceInVot/README.md

 # Syntax proposal to map VOTable data on VO Model

-This proposal has been designed in parallel with the development of MANGO, the model for source data.
+This proposal is the merge of both annotations proposals tha have been exercised durin the DM workshop held in 2021.

-The objective is to provide a standard that allows to map VOTable data on any VO-DML compliant model.
+The goal is to provide a standard that allows to map VOTable data on any VO-DML compliant model.

-The mapping syntax can be used with any other model serialized in VO-DML

 ### Doc Preview